From the time I was a little girl, I always had some type of side hustle. My older sister taught me

 some and lost some), created three software platforms and apps, traveled to London to explore

-expanding the use of my software, and filed 3 patents (The third one was done solo, yesterday,
+expanding the use of my software, and filed 3 patents (The first two were filed by InventHelp.
+The third one was done solo, yesterday,

 without an attorney!).
 I’ll keep you posted on my progress with the invention.